fsa3/home_assistant_group4/homeassistant/components/nasa_api/README.md

 ### InSight: Mars Weather Service

 The InSight Mars Weather integration uses the **WeatherEntity** from Home Assistant.
-This entity fetches real-time weather data from NASA’s InSight Mars lander API.
+This entity fetches  weather data from NASA’s InSight Mars lander API.
 It provides details about Mars’ temperature, atmospheric pressure, wind speed, and season.
 These values are made available in Home Assistant’s dashboard as a weather entity.

 - **WeatherEntity** is specifically designed for displaying weather-related data.
 It provides attributes like temperature, pressure, wind speed, and conditions, making it ideal for tracking weather information from both Earth and other planets, like Mars in this case.